-This philosophy supersedes the notion that organizations simply exist to make a profit and focuses on identifying the customers that will be served and investing in a long-term approach to serving that customer base.
+An articulate vision focuses on identifying the customers that will be served and investing in a long-term approach to serving that customer base.

 A Vision Statement is simply a written document that describes where an organization is going and what it will look like when it gets there.